augustinh22/msc_markdown/source/02_Theory.md

 The Copernicus programme offers a plethora of free and open data, but the openness of these data can be challenged if they are not being used, which is why the \ac{EC} has established many programs to utilise the data and encourage user uptake.
 This includes services for monitoring the atmosphere (\acs{CAMS}), marine environment (\acs{CMEMS}), land (\acs{CLMS}), climate change (\acs{C3S}), emergency management (\acs{EMS}) and security, as well as programmes such as \ac{RUS} and \ac{DIAS}.
 The more that Copernicus' open data is not only being downloaded, but used, the higher the value and greater the benefit.

-Initiatives promoting data cube infrastructures and "analysis ready data" (see sections ###) are driven by the concept of open data.
+Initiatives promoting data cube infrastructures and analysis-ready data (see sections \ref{sec:ARD}, \ref{sec:datacube}) are driven by the concept of open data.
 Most of them aim to offer tools, services and pre-processed data that hope to close the gaps between data availability, access and use.
 Open data is a concept fundamental to this thesis.

 ## Big Earth Data